 Not all tables, even in the same casino, play by the same rules.
 There may be a blend of hand-dealt and shoe-dealt games, and each has their own set of rules.
 It’s even been witnessed that casinos may apply different rules at tables of different limits to increase their profits from the high rollers or encourage the low rollers to move to a higher-denomination table in search of a fair game.

 It’s especially important to note the number of decks and whether the dealer hits or stands on a soft 17, as this will affect which strategy chart should be used.
-If you have a multiple-deck strategy memorized, your outcome will be worse at a single-deck game, and vice versa.
+If you have a multiple-deck strategy memorised, your outcome will be worse at a single-deck game, and vice versa.
 The same goes for hitting/standing on soft 17.
-Simply put, you should not sit at a table unless you’re absolutely certain you know how to play.
+Simply put, you should not sit at a table unless you’re certain you know how to play.

 Primarily, you should avoid distractions.
 While you don’t necessarily need to seek the company of Stoics, excessively boisterous or intrusive players can make it difficult to maintain your concentration, causing you to lose the count or make mistakes in playing or wagering strategies.

-It’s also worthwhile to observe the dealer.
+It’s also worthwhile to observe the blackjack dealer.
 A beginning player would do well to find a dealer who deals at a moderate pace, calls out the totals of players’ hands as the cards are dealt, and (if he’s allowed by the house) is willing to give players tips, or at least hints, in difficult situations.

 Since dealers work in 30-minute shifts, and since some houses rotate dealers among the various tables, the dealer you’ve chosen will leave the table before long, and may not return to it.
 You should not, under any circumstances, follow a dealer from table to table.
-The most effective forms of cheating involve collusion between a dealer and a player, and a player who seeks out a specific dealer will inevitably bring suspicion on them both.
+The most effective forms of casino cheating involve collusion between a dealer and a player, and a player who seeks out a specific dealer will inevitably bring suspicion on them both.